 The Board has established a Human Resources Committee which is responsible for reviewing and approving compensation policies and guidelines for employees of IGM, as well as the risk oversight of IGM's compensation policies and practices.
-The Human Resources Committee reviews and recommends to the Board compensation arrangements for the President and Chief Executive Officer of IGM, IG Wealth Management, Mackenzie Investments and Investment Planning Counsel (including grants under equity compensation plans); reviews and approves compensation arrangements for the senior officers of IGM; and approves grants under equity compensation plans for all employees (except for the President and Chief Executive Officer of IGM, IG Wealth Management, and Investment Planning Counsel).
-The Human Resources Committee also reviews and recommends to the Board compensation arrangements for the Board and the Chairs of Board committees.
-The Human Resources Committee recommends to the Board such incentive compensation plans, equity compensation plans, supplemental pension plans and other compensation plans for employees as it deems appropriate.
+The Human Resources Committee reviews and recommends to the Board compensation arrangements for the President and Chief Executive Officer of IGM, IG Wealth Management and Mackenzie Investments (including grants under equity compensation plans); reviews and approves compensation arrangements for the senior officers of IGM; and approves grants under equity compensation plans for all employees (except for the President and Chief Executive Officer of IGM, IG Wealth Management and Mackenzie Investments of IGM; and approves grants under equity compensation plans for all employees (except for the President and Chief Executive Officer of IGM, IG Wealth Management and Mackenzie Investments).
+The Human Resources Committee also reviews and recommends to the Board compensation arrangements for the directors, the Chair of the Board and the Chairs of Board committees.
+The Human Resources Committee recommends to the Board such incentive compensation plans, equity compensation plans, registered plans, supplemental pension plans and other compensation plans for employees as it deems appropriate.
 The Human Resources Committee is responsible for overseeing all aspects of IGM's role as plan sponsor of IGM's registered pension plans.
 The boards of IGM's major operating subsidiaries have also established human resources committees with similar mandates.